AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: Introduction

-To address these limitations, we obtained the following research results through controlled experiments and systematic benchmark evaluations: \begin{itemize} \item We uncover and formalize the overlooked problem of motion perception in Large Audio-Language Models, showing that existing systems can recognize semantic content but fail to perceive how sounds move through space, which is a core component of auditory intelligence long ignored in LALMs. \item We propose \textbf{AMPBench}, a controlled and reproducible benchmark for evaluating spatial reasoning from binaural audio.
+We obtained the following research results through controlled experiments and systematic benchmark evaluations: \begin{itemize}[noitemsep, topsep=0pt] \item We uncover and formalize the overlooked problem of motion perception in Large Audio-Language Models, showing that existing systems can recognize semantic content but fail to perceive how sounds move through space, which is a core component of auditory intelligence long ignored in LALMs. \item We propose \textbf{AudioMotionBench}, a controlled and reproducible benchmark for evaluating spatial reasoning from binaural audio.
 It provides binaural simulations under well-defined spatial parameters and structured question–answering tasks that directly test models’ understanding of auditory motion. \item Through extensive zero-shot experiments across representative LALMs, we reveal systematic motion perception deficits in spatial reasoning.
 These findings establish a diagnostic foundation for developing LALMs with genuine spatial awareness. \end{itemize}